BSP Funding Opportunities

 - Potential scholars on or off our campus who you would be interested in inviting to share their scholarship at the BSP Faculty seminar.

-- Curriculum Vitae (3 pages maximum)
+- Curriculum vitae (3 pages maximum)

-- Letter from the applicant’s department chair, indicating approval of release time if an award is made and attesting to the timeliness of writing seminar and course release in helping applicants to complete the project in order to further their career goals.
+- Letter from the applicant's department chair, indicating approval of release time if an award is made and attesting to the timeliness of writing seminar and course release in helping applicant to complete the project in order to further their career goals.

 Research and Event Grants